-Digestion: Among other things, the intestinal bacteria produce vitamins and essential amino acids from food, as well as the so-called "butyrate", which contributes to the gut health.
+Digestion: Among other things, the intestinal bacteria produce vitamins and essential amino acids from food, as well as the butyrate, which contributes to gut health.

 Immune system: The largest part of your immune system is located in the intestine.
-Therefore, the gut flora plays a major role in strengthening these defenses and keeping pathogens away.
-Scientific studies even suggest that a healthy gut flora can ward off allergic reactions.
+Therefore, gut flora plays a major role in strengthening these defences and keeping pathogens away.
+Scientific studies even suggest that healthy gut flora can ward off allergic reactions.

-The Gut Feeling::There is probably a lot more to the term "gut feeling" than we have long suspected.
+A gut feeling:There is probably a lot more to the term ‘gut feeling’ than we suspected.
 Researchers have discovered that gut bacteria also communicate with the brain.
 That way, the gut flora probably influences feelings and moods and can even have an effect on how depression develops.

-The biodiversity describes how many different types of bacteria exist in your gut flora.
-Simply put, the more types of bacteria, the better it is for your heath.
-For instance, scientists believe that a greater diversity helps prevent diseases and overweight.
+Biodiversity describes how many different types of bacteria exist in your gut flora.
+Simply put, the more types of bacteria, the better it is for your health.
+For instance, scientists believe that greater diversity helps prevent diseases and obesity.

-With the diversity index given in the results report you will learn whether the bacterial species in your gut are fairly evenly distributed or if certain species of bacteria predominate your bowel.
+With the diversity index given in the results report you will learn whether the bacterial species in your gut are fairly evenly distributed or if certain species of bacteria dominate your bowel.

 What is the dysbiosis of the gut?

-There are bacteria in your gut that scientists consider to be positive for your health, however there are also "bad" gut bacteria.
-The "good" bacteria are usually in the majority and a certain number of "bad" bacteria is still important for stimulating the immune system.
+There are bacteria in your gut that scientists consider to be positive for your health; however, there are also bad gut bacteria.
+The good bacteria usually represent the majority, and a certain number of bad bacteria is still important for stimulating the immune system.

-If you are experiencing a dysbiosis, this simply means that your mircrobiome is out of balance.
-In this case, a proportion of "bad" gut bacteria predominates your bowel.
+If you are experiencing dysbiosis, this simply means that your microbiome is out of balance.
+In this case, bad gut bacteria is more present in your bowel.
 The dysbiosis index in the results report of the cerascreen® Gut Flora Test can be used to define and determine a possible imbalance.

-Many of the "bad" bacteria are found, for example, in people who suffer from inflammatory bowel diseases, such as Crohns disease or ulcerative colitis.
-As a result, researchers suggest to shift the balance of bacteria in favour of the positive ones.
+Many of the bad bacteria are found, for example, in people who suffer from inflammatory bowel diseases, such as Crohn’s disease or ulcerative colitis.
+As a result, researchers suggest shifting the balance of bacteria in favour of the positive ones.